Rutujalomate/myglamm-clone/README.md

 # myglamm-clone
 This is a clone of myglamm.com . this e-commers website.
-This is a American base web site.
+MyGlamm is an Indian e-commerce company that sells cosmetics and personal care products.

 ### Project Description